dao-v/dao-v.github.io/README.md

 I am currently a SpringBoard student in the Data Science track.

-Check out my [personal website](www.daovang.me) if a quick short story of my life!
+Check out my [personal website](www.daovang.me) for a quick short story of my life!

 Or visit me on my [LinkedIn](https://www.linkedin.com/in/daovang) if you want to know my background!